Shopify Image Optimization: A Complete Guide for Success

 For Shopify, this will help to stagger the loading of your product images and ensure the fastest possible initial page load time.

 Pro Tip: Install a Shopify app.
 Check the best ones here.
+Or you can get help from a Shopify developer.

 6. CSS Image Sprites for Icons and UI Elements